GIG-Cymru-NHS-Wales/design-system/FIGMA_COMPONENTS_LIBRARY.md

 # DHCW Figma Design System

-Use the <a href="https://www.figma.com/design/SbLLqxBGF8Tree8yEgevJp/DHCW-Design-System?node-id=0-1&t=g3HhjcpVnW8NEeFy-1" target="blank"DHCW Design System in Figma </a> to access a library of design assets that support you to create and test working prototypes.
+Use the <a href="https://www.figma.com/design/SbLLqxBGF8Tree8yEgevJp/DHCW-Design-System?node-id=0-1&t=g3HhjcpVnW8NEeFy-1" target="blank">DHCW Design System in Figma </a> to access a library of design assets that support you to create and test working prototypes.

 The library contains both <strong>styles</strong> and <strong>components</strong>: